Yogesharoradev/Astrologer/docs/test_cases.md

 - **Description:** Tests the  function to give astrologer a chance how many users they want.
 - **Expected Outcome:** if astrologer has high multiplier than he will get more user

-## Running Tests

-To run the tests, execute the following command in the terminal: